manoj-ratnam/EPMG/README.md

       Terraform apply:
          terraform apply

-The above will create an ec2 instance with 3-tire architecture and will necessary security groups, vpcs, networking rules to deploy and run a sample web application.
-After it completes, you should be abl to connect to http://EC2_INSTANCE_IP/app1 and http://EC2_INSTANCE_IP/app2 from your browser.
+The above will create an ec2 instance with 3-tire application architecture along with necessary security groups, VPCs, networking rules to deploy and run a sample web application.
+After it completes, you should be abl to connect to http://EC2_INSTANCE_IP/app1 and http://EC2_INSTANCE_IP/app2 nodes from your browser.

 ## Challenge #2
 > We need to write code that will query the meta data of an instance within aws and provide a json formatted output.
 The choice of language and implementation is up to you.